williambernardet/vsts-agent/docs/preview/yamlgettingstarted-containers.md

   containers:
   - container: dev
     image: ubuntu:16.04
-queue:
+pool:
+  name: MyPool
 container: dev
 steps:
 - script: printenv
 ```

 ## With a matrix strategy

-A matrix can be used to run a phase multiple times, using different containers.
+A matrix can be used to run a job multiple times, using different containers.
 The variables defined by the matrix can be used to specify the container resource.

 For example: